home-sweet-gnome/dash-to-panel/README.md

 - Set main panel position (top or bottom) and height
 - Running indicator includes window count and can be positioned at top or bottom of panel
 - Preview of open windows when hovering over icons of running applications
+- Launch applications using numbers 0-9 as hotkeys.
 - Configure clock location
 - Remove "Show Apps" icon from dash
-- Hide Activities button from panel
+- Hide Activities and App Menu buttons from panel
 - Isolate running apps in workspaces
 - Assign click behaviors (launch new window, cycle open windows, minimize, etc)
 - Assign font & icon sizes and margins for dash icons, status icons and panel elements